Kimserey/BlogArchive/y.md

-# Jwt authentication for WebSharper sitelet
+# Simple JWT authentication for WebSharper sitelet

 Few weeks ago I talked about how to implement [a Jwt OWIN middleware which can be used to authenticate a WebSharper sitelet](https://kimsereyblog.blogspot.co.uk/2017/01/authentication-for-websharper-sitelet.html).
 Today I would like to show another simpler way of protecting a WebSharper sitelet with (again) Jwt tokens, but this time, without the need of implementing a OWIN middleware which is ideal for SPA.